Below is a list of various newsletters related to Emergency Management, along with descriptions and links for sign-up.

 Mental Health First Aid is an 8-hour course that gives people the skills to help someone who is developing a mental health problem or experiencing a mental health crisis.
 The evidence behind the program demonstrates that it does build mental health literacy, helping the public identify, understand, and respond to signs of mental illness.
 Mental Health First Aid USA is managed, operated, and disseminated by the National Council for Behavioral Health and the Missouri Department of Mental Health.
 Their vision is for Mental Health First Aid to become as common as CPR and First Aid training.
 That means having regular courses offered in every community across the US.
 Sign up for a monthly newsletter by emailing MHFAinfo@thenationalcouncil.org.

 The Office of Neighborhood Involvement (ONI) Disability Program Facebook page features daily postings of news, videos, events and issues of interest to people with disabilities.
 The Disability NEWS is created and distributed twice monthly on the first and third Wednesdays by the City of Portland’s Disability Program in the Office of Neighborhood Involvement.
 The NEWS, including back issues, is also available at the program’s website for viewing at this link.
-To update your contact information, if you wish to submit information for the newsletter or if you know someone who would like to receive the newsletter, please email firstname.lastname@example.org.
+To update your contact information, if you wish to submit information for the newsletter or if you know someone who would like to receive the newsletter, please email email@example.com.
 Events submitted will also be noted on the Disability Program Facebook page and featured on ONI Events calendar's list of Disability Events.
-Please note: This information is also available for reading online and for downloading in an e-publication format for reading on a tablet, smart phone, digital reader or computer.

 The Center for Regional Disaster Resilience (CRDR) works on emergency preparedness and disaster resilience projects across the Pacific Northwest from its Seattle office.
 The CRDR operates under the umbrella of the Pacific Northwest Economic Region (PNWER), and is committed to working with states, provinces, territories, and communities to create public-private partnerships, develop action plans, and undertake pilot projects and activities to improve regional disaster resilience cooperation.
 Our region’s interconnected economies and shared critical infrastructures are subject to far-reaching and cascading impacts from disasters.
 The CRDR works with key public and private stakeholders to create and implement workable solutions to local and regional infrastructure vulnerability by raising awareness of infrastructure interdependencies; providing training and education; and developing tools, technologies, and approaches that build on existing capabilities.
 These can be utilized across the United States, Canada, and the international community.